 Brexit and assimilated law

-The UK’s departure from the EU has wide ranging implications for Dispute Resolution practitioners.
-The UK domestic legal landscape continues to change and the content is continually reviewed and updated accordingly.
+The UK’s departure from the EU raised wide ranging implications for Dispute Resolution practitioners.
+This subtopic seeks to provide guidance on the implications and how the continue to impact practitioners.

 Tools

-When considering issues arising out of the UK leaving the EU, it can be difficult to keep up to date or track all the consequences.
-The following tools provide assistance with this:
+When considering issues arising out of the UK leaving the EU, the following tools provide assistance:

 Assimilated law

 The European Union (Withdrawal) Act 2018, in connection with Brexit, introduced retained EU law (REUL) and associated terms.
-From 1 January 2024, REUL that remains in force is known as ‘assimilated law’, in accordance with section 5 of the Retained EU Law (Revocation and Reform) Act 2023 (REUL(RR)A 2023) and is generally to be interpreted according to ordinary domestic law and principles.
-REUL(RR)A 2023 also introduces new tests
+Since 1 January 2024, any REUL that remains in force has been known as ‘assimilated law’, in accordance with section 5 of the Retained EU Law (Revocation and Reform) Act 2023 (REUL(RR)A 2023).
+It is generally to be interpreted according to ordinary domestic law and principles.
+REUL(RR)A 2023 also introduced new tests for courts considering whether to depart from assimilated case law, and procedures for dealing with

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.